What is a Vapor Chamber?

 - High degree of flexibility of wick design within a single device.
 Varying wick thickness, wick porosity, and wick shape within a single vapor chamber optimizes the trade-offs in operational characteristics such as power handling capacity (Qmax), the ability of the device to transport working fluid against gravity, the ease with which the working fluid turns to vapor at the evaporator area, and the ability to handle higher heat flux.

 - Easily accessible in the market.
-Any heat pipe manufacturer likely also produces this type of vapor chamber as it was the first production method used for these devices.
+Any heat pipe manufacturer likely also produces this type of vapor chamber, as it was the first production method used for these devices.

 Low Cost One-Piece Vapor Chamber

+Celsia developed a one-piece vapor chamber architecture that functions as a very large single tube while offering exceptional thermal performance and some unique design options.
 Starting from large diameter tube stock, a wicking structure is bonded to the inside walls using various density and porosity formulations.
 Then a wafer-thin perforated spacer is inserted to aid in vapor flow and increase structural rigidity.
-As with all two-phase devices, a liquid is added and the device is vacuum sealed.
+As with all two-phase devices, a liquid is added, and the device is vacuum sealed.
 This process requires no stamping or machining and reduces the number of secondary operations, driving costs down to near parity with heat pipe solutions.

 The advantages of one-piece vapor chambers are: